 From virtual career fairs to video interviewing, healthcare organizations (including many of our clients) are scrambling to provide recruiters with the tools they need to effectively source, recruit and onboard in the current environment, and to do so at scale.
-With many talent acquisition departments wary of the prospect of reliving April and May’s unprecedented pipeline bottlenecks for frontline clinicians and essential care workers, we expect the current uncertainty to continue to encourage, and in some cases, compel, an industry-wide pivot towards virtual hiring technology and processes (i.e., a win-win in our opinion for both candidates and recruiters).
+With many talent acquisition departments wary of the prospect of reliving April and May’s unprecedented pipeline bottlenecks for frontline clinicians and essential care workers, we expect the current uncertainty to continue to encourage, and in some cases, compel, an industry-wide pivot towards virtual recruiting technology and processes (i.e., a win-win in our opinion for both candidates and recruiters).

 New Legislation Streamlines Hiring

-A major component of the “slow as molasses” nature of sourcing activities is the fact that healthcare licensing tends to be state-specific.
+A major component of the “slow as molasses” nature of healthcare recruiting is the fact that professional licensing tends to be state-specific.
 Under normal circumstances, for example, a resident nurse licensed to practice in New Jersey cannot simply cross the Ben Franklin Bridge and head to Pennsylvania for a new job without first complying with the state’s certification and licensing mandate.
 While some states overlap or have shared licensing conventions, most maintain location-specific hiring rules that restrict the flow of labor across state lines.

 Now, in the midst of a global pandemic, healthcare’s historically high turnover (particularly among nursing positions) and persistent shortage of qualified primary care providers (particularly in rural areas) have only intensified.
 With 1.4 million healthcare jobs lost in April (again, mostly primary care providers), as well as a 19.4 percent downturn in hiring rates year-over-year, the industry as a whole has certainly seen better days.

 From respiratory specialists to intensive care nurses, recruiting departments are struggling to meet demand, particularly in COVID-19 hotspots such as Los Angeles and New York.
-This increase in demand for niche positions susceptible to burnout means healthcare organizations are looking to rethink how they incentivize and attract qualified candidates.
+This increase in demand for niche positions susceptible to burnout means healthcare organizations are looking to rethink how they incentivize and recruit qualified candidates.
 Significant wage increases have already emerged in many parts of the country, and we expect a renewed focus on employee well-being as acquisition teams look to meet the increasing demand for specialized talent in these trying times.

-A Renewed Focus on Employer Branding
+A Renewed Focus on Employer Branding Strategy

 From personalization, to omnichannel communications, to streamlined application processes, it’s time for healthcare to fully incorporate those acquisition elements that have become basic staples of recruiting activities across a wide range of dynamic industries.
-An important part of this necessary evolution in the candidate experience will be the messaging and key themes (i.e., branding) that organizations express as they continue to navigate 2020’s unique challenges.
+An important part of this necessary evolution in the candidate experience will be the messaging and key themes (i.e., employer branding strategy) that organizations express as they continue to navigate 2020’s unique challenges.

 Healthcare stakeholders must reflect the values of their workforce with consistent and empathetic messaging.
-Our new reality demands that organizations preemptively address the questions that matter most to employees/candidates – everything from the quality of personal protection equipment (PPE), to the availability of mental health resources.
+Our new reality demands that organizations/recruiters preemptively address the questions that matter most to employees/candidates – everything from the quality of personal protection equipment (PPE), to the availability of mental health resources.
 We strongly expect those organizations that prioritize authentic and compassionate messaging to find improved acquisition success as the industry continues to adapt to the new norms of pandemic recruiting.

-While the coming months are likely to continue to present new and unexpected challenges to healthcare HR, our clients are rising to the occasion and meeting COVID-19 adversity head-on.
+While the coming months are likely to continue to present new and unexpected challenges to healthcare recruiting, our clients are rising to the occasion and meeting COVID-19 adversity head-on.
 As they do so, we expect our best-in-class talent management ecosystem to become increasingly important as organizations look to overcome talent shortages with robust internal mobility programs and contingent worker marketplaces.
-If you are interested in learning more, don’t hesitate to contact our experts today,
+If you are interested in learning more, don’t hesitate to contact our experts today.